-Community pharmacies, drug manufacturing companies, drug wholesale companies, home-health care, hospital pharmacies, nuclear-medicine pharmacies, nursing homes on a Rolling Admission basis.
-This means that applications are reviewed upon receipt, interviews are scheduled, and notification letters are mailed to applicants until the class has been filled.
+Community pharmacies, drug manufacturing companies, drug wholesale companies, home-health care, hospital pharmacies, nuclear-medicine pharmacies, nursing homes

+Additional admission procedures are required for this program.
+Students are encouraged to apply early, as the program is filled on a Rolling Admission basis.
+This means that applications are reviewed upon receipt, interviews are scheduled, and notification letters are mailed to applicants untill the class has been filled.
+For specific information on admission requirements and application procedures, contact the program director.